ooni/spec/opos/OONI-Probe-Orchestration-System-Design.md

 When no target is specified the action will affect all clients that support the specified action.

+In order to ensure that a probe is capable of performing a given job the scheduler needs to be informed of a series of metadata about a probe such as:

+* Which network measurements are installed and supported by a given probe

+* How much disk space the probe in question has available

 It is sometimes desirable to avoid having all probes run the specific action at the same time, for example because it could lead to a denial of service of the affected resources, to this end it's also possible to delay the action by a random delay by specifying the optional `delay` key.

-We use JSON serialization for representing the message structures inside of this document, however if due to other contraints JSON is not an adequate serialization protocol we are not necessarily tied to it.
+We use JSON serialization for representing the message structures inside of this document, however if due to other constraints JSON is not an adequate serialization protocol we are not necessarily tied to it.

 The base data format is the following: